 Site B – Code name for the secondary recording studio at Frank’s house, inspired by the setting of The Lost World: Jurassic Park, Isla Sorna (also known as Site B).

 Site C – Code name for the third recording studio at Jay’s house.

 S.K.
-(Silicon Knights) – A video game company based in St. Catharines, Ontario where Sean, Jay and Frank all used to work.
+(Silicon Knights) – A video game company based in St. Catharines, Ontario where Sean, Jay, Frank, Reed, Dax, Chian and Huckcity all used to work.

 Sloan – Canadian rock band originally from Halifax, Nova Scotia, formed in the early ’90s and still together today.
 One of Sean and Frank’s favourite bands.